pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 When running an assessment you do have the option to scope the assessment to either the complete tenant or a set of site collections.
 When running an assessment for all site collections in your tenant then you have to specify the required `--tenant` argument.
 Some samples are: `--tenant bertonline.sharepoint.com` or `--tenant sites.contoso.com` in case you're using vanity URLs.
 If you want to limit the assessment to one or more site collections then you additionally can add either the `--siteslist` argument or the `--sitesfile` argument.

+> [!Important]
+> When you're using a vanity URL tenant you also need to either use the `--sitesfile` or `--siteslist` arguments when [starting a new assessment](assess-start.md).
+Enumerating all site collections in a vanity URL tenant will be added in a future release.

 ### Scoping via `--siteslist`

 When using the `--siteslist` argument you can on the command line provided a comma delimited list of site collections that will have to be assessed.
 A sample: `--siteslist "https://bertonline.sharepoint.com/sites/ussales,https://bertonline.sharepoint.com/sites/europesales,https://bertonline.sharepoint.com/sites/apacsales"`.